Science Lodge #50 and Our Community: A 200 Year Legacy

 In the year 1818, Hector Kilbourne, the first Worshipful Master of Science Lodge #50 and surveyor, made the original plat (a proposed plan for a piece of land) for Sandusky.
 He proceeded with well-defined ideas and painstaking care in making the original survey, as well as giving names to the streets in honor of the Statesman, Warriors, and other prominent persons in the early history of this country, as is visible in the city’s original plat shown below.

-Brother Kilbourne arranged Huron and Miami (now Central) Avenues to form a pair of Masonic Compasses, with Poplar and Elm Streets forming a representation of the Masonic Square.
-Sandusky's unique square and compasses design is the only known occurrence of Masonic symbolism intentionally incorporated within any city in the world.
+Brother Kilbourne arranged Huron and Miami (now Central) Avenues to form the Masonic Compass, with Poplar and Elm Streets forming a representation of the Masonic Square.
+Sandusky’s unique square and compasses design is the only known occurrence of Masonic symbolism intentionally incorporated within any city in the world.

 Historical Marker The land Sandusky now occupies was once home to a Wyandot village and was later settled by Americans who formed a township and small village, both named Portland, in 1816.
 Most of Portland Township was eventually incorporated into the fledgling city of Sandusky, established in 1818.

 Paradoxically, Sandusky’s Science Lodge #50 came into existence prior to the formal establishment of the city Sandusky itself.
 While both were formed in 1818, Science Lodge #50 received its Charter of Dispensation to work the three degrees of Freemasonry a few months before Sandusky received its official charter from the State of Ohio.

 What is Freemasonry?